 One of the most neglected and ignored of all photography accessories is the camera bag!
 It seems like most photographers—even some of the professional ones—just don’t care about keeping their cameras in great condition and preserving them for years to come.
 Most people just grab and carry their cameras in their hands, slung around their shoulders, you name it, but that’s not conducive to extending their life and performance.

 Then, there’s also the issue of photography equipment, as we all know.
 This can include everything from lenses and filters to film, if you still haven’t graduated to digital cameras, that is.
 With all the money you’re spending for your camera and its various accessories, it just makes prudent sense to try to preserve all of this precious stuff for as long as possible.
 Camera bags are just the ticket!

-Here, we present the absolute best and latest camera bags of 2013.
+Here, we present the absolute best and latest camera bags.
 So go ahead: Stuff your kit in them, and keep them safe once and for all.

 Without a doubt, Tiffen’s Domke camera bag is the most dependable of all bags, so to speak.
 Both a versatile and comfortable bag, it can be used in a variety of ways by the photographer who needs to be well-organized when going to a shoot.
 You can easily utilize it as a simple shoulder bag, handheld case or even a belt bag.

 It comes with five compartments as well as pockets that can easily accommodate your SLR camera in the snuggest way possible.
 There’s still enough room in there to fit a few of your best lenses, films (assuming you still use film) and, of course, filters.

 This camera bag that looks like the quintessential messenger bag has more than enough space for your basic DSLR that has a lens attached to it and another sitting next to it.
 If you think that’s already generous, then consider this: You’ll still have plenty of room inside this bag to fit in your flash as well as additional accessories!